AdesisNetlife/croak/README.md

 using a simple alias

-Croak allows your to extend or override Grunt configuration in distributed projects, this feature is useful when you think the developers are not evil guys, delegating some responsability and liberty to them
+Croak allows your to extend or override Grunt configuration in distributed projects, this feature is useful when you think the developers are not evil guys, providing a way to extend or override tasks

 ### Example scenario